OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/meta_model_basics.rst

 OpenMDAO has a visualization package to view the training data and meta models generated from it.
 This page explains how to use `view_mm` in the command line.

-The metamodel viewer allows a user the ability of reducing a high dimentional input space down to three dimensions to enable the user to determine the fit of a meta model to the given training data.
+The metamodel viewer allows a user the ability of reducing a high dimensional input space down to three dimensions to enable the user to determine the fit of a meta model to the given training data.